-In medical devices, the physical property most commonly used to define lubricity is Coefficient of Friction (CoF).
-CoF is the ratio of force of friction between two bodies and the force pressing them together.
-The coefficient of friction varies based on the materials used and can be affected by environmental conditions, such as temperature and moisture.
-For medical devices, low CoF implies better part lubricity and less overall friction between components and contact surfaces.
+Lubricity of materials is commonly defined by the Coefficient of Friction (CoF), which is the ratio of force or friction between two bodies and the force pressing them together.
+The coefficient of friction varies based on materials and environmental conditions such as temperature and moisture.
+For medical devices, a lower CoF implies better part lubricity and less overall friction between components and contact surfaces.

-There are two kinds of measurable friction: static and dynamic.
+The CoF can be measured in two different ways: static and dynamic.
 Static friction refers to objects starting at rest relative to each other, while dynamic (or kinetic), refers to objects that are moving relative to each other.
 Static friction is usually larger than dynamic for given objects.

 Applications Requiring Low Friction

 Both molded and extruded medical devices and components often require low coefficient of friction.
-Medical device applications that require low CoF in dry conditions (i.e. not commonly exposed or immersed in liquids while in use) include, handle triggers, buttons and gears.
-Applications that often require lubricity in wet conditions (with blood or fluid contact) include medical catheters.
+Medical device applications that require low CoF in dry conditions (i.e. not commonly exposed or immersed in liquids while in use) include handle triggers, buttons and gears.
+Applications that require lubricity under wet conditions (with blood or fluid contact) are predominantly medical catheters.

 Foster ProPell™ Low Friction Polymer Technology

-Foster ProPell™ Low Friction Compounds is a technology platform for modifying the surface energy and frictional properties of medical polymers.
-This surface modification substantially reduces the inherently high friction and tackiness of low durometer polymers commonly used in catheters for improved manufacturing and handling.
-Depending on formulation and end application, Foster has categorized formulations as ProPell S™, ProPell C™ or ProPell™“T”.
+Foster ProPell™ Low Friction Compounds is a platform technology for modifying the surface energy and frictional properties of medical polymers.
+This surface modification substantially reduces the inherent high friction and tackiness of low durometer polymers commonly used in medical devices, allowing for improved manufacturing and handling.

 PTFE powder is perhaps the most common additive for plastics in low friction applications.
-PTFE by itself is one of the most lubricious materials available; however, it is not melt processible and therefore difficult to form into complex shapes.
-Small amounts (up to 15%) of PTFE powder can be added to other melt processible plastics to improve dynamic frictional properties in dry medical device applications.
-Plastics modified with PTFE additives often achieve good bondability with medical adhesives.
+PTFE is itself one of the most lubricious materials available; however it is not melt processable and, therefore, difficult to form into complex shapes.
+Small amounts (up to 15%) of PTFE powder can be added to melt processable plastics to improve dynamic frictional properties in medical device applications, performing best under dry conditions.
+Polymers modified with PTFE additives often maintain good bondability with medical adhesives.